ArturDan2/trainer-plus/README.md

 ### `Introduction`

 The idea of this project came to me during my short episode as a gym recepcionist.
 At this time I spent a lot of time with many personal trainers, i watched them work with their clients and noticed the specifics of their work.
-I realised it's not only about showing how to lift weight properly, but also includes a lot of analisys and planning.
+I realised it's not only about showing how to lift weight properly, but also includes a lot of data analisys and planning.
 That's how i came up with an idea of the tool that could make it easier.

 ### `General info`